CyberSamurai0/CyberSamurai0/README.md

   For example, I'm currently working with [Geetsly's Gaming Network](https://geetslysgaming.net/) to help create and maintain Garry's Mod roleplay servers.

-  I'm also an intern with the [Real-Time Intelligent Systems Laboratory](http://rtis.oit.unlv.edu/) at the [University of Nevada, Las Vegas](https://www.unlv.edu/), in collaboration with the [City of Las Vegas](https://www.lasvegasnevada.gov/).
+  I'm also an intern with the [Real-Time Intelligent Systems Laboratory](http://rtis.oit.unlv.edu/) at the [University of Nevada, Las Vegas](https://www.unlv.edu/).

   ### **My Favorites**

   <a href="https://docs.microsoft.com/en-us/powershell/">